neilzim/SCDA/parameter_and_file_conventions.rst

 =====================
 Design parameter input menu
 ---------------------
-With the exception of symmetry, all parameter keys are nested under the ``'Pupil'`` key category.
+With the exception of symmetry, all these parameter keys are nested under the ``'Pupil'`` key category.
 See https://github.com/neilzim/SCDA/blob/master/scda_demo.ipynb for usage when initializing a design survey.

 - Symmetry (defined by coronagraph subclass): ``'full'``, ``'half'``, ``'quart'``